 Describe your take on health.

-I’m much healthier now as a 48-year-old than I was when I was 40.
+I’m much healthier now than I was when I was 40.
 My health philosophy has changed a lot in the last couple of years.
 I’ve gone from 145kg to 110kg.
 It still means I’m a big guy, but I’m healthier person.
 I’m still running marathons and triathlons, and while I’m never going to win, I’m still healthy enough to compete and participate and it keeps me on track.
 I still watch what I eat and drink but I’m not a slave to eating healthy.
 I’ve got a balance in my life.
 I’m about to meet up with a client and we’re going for a walk rather than sitting down in a café.
 I’m also putting together a team for Tough Mudder.

 What does your exercise regime consist of?